palantir/gradle-baseline/README.md

 - `ThrowSpecificity`: Prefer to declare more specific `throws` types than Exception and Throwable.
 - `UnsafeGaugeRegistration`: Use TaggedMetricRegistry.registerWithReplacement over TaggedMetricRegistry.gauge.
 - `BracesRequired`: Require braces for loops and if expressions.
+- `OptionalOfNullableNonNull`: Optional.of should be used over Optional.ofNullable for non-null values.

 ### Programmatic Application